skoczen/polytester/README.md

 There are a variety of options to make development simple.

-- `--failfast` - stops running tests when the first fail is found.
+- `--failfast` stops running tests when the first fail is found.
-- `--verbose` - dumps all output to the shell.
+- `--verbose` dumps all output to the shell.
 To prevent collisions, when run in this mode, tests are run in serial, instead of the normal parallel execution.
-- `--wip` - runs all suites that specify a `wip_command`, to runs tests flagged as "work in progress"
+- `--wip` runs all suites that specify a `wip_command`, to runs tests flagged as "work in progress"
-- `--autoreload` / `--ci` - Watches all files specified in `watch_glob`s, and immediately runs the relevant suite on file changes.
+- `--autoreload` / `--ci` watches all files specified in `watch_glob`s, and immediately runs the relevant suite on file changes.
 Any running tests are killed.
-- `--parallel n m` - In parallel build test environments, only runs test chunk `n` of `m`
+- `--parallel n m` only runs test chunk `n` of `m`, for parallel build test environments.
-- `--config foo.yml` - specifies a different location for the config file.
+- `--config foo.yml` specifies a different location for the config file.
 Default is tests.yml
-- `foo` / `foo,bar` - just runs the test(s) specified.
-I.e `--e2e`.
+- `foo` / `foo,bar` just runs the test(s) specified.
 Comma-separating is fine.

 # Advanced usage

-If you want to get more out of polytester, there's more under the surface, including pass/fail counts, support for custom frameworks, autoreload and more.
+If you want to get more out of polytester, there's more under the surface, including wip, autoreload, pass/fail counts, custom frameworks, and more.

 Here's all the goodness.